DAX Short-term Trading Outlook

-- Technical levels outlined
+- Support and resistance levels outlined

 Looking for trading ideas?
-See our Trading Guides.
+See our Trading Guides

-Created with TradingView
+Created with Tradingview

 See the Webinar Calendar for a schedule of upcoming live events with DailyFX analysts.